 A: My challenge is to run 100 half marathons (21.1 kilometres!) in one year.
-I started my challenge on the 19th September 2020 and intend to complete the challenge on the 19th September 2021, furthermore, alongside several running events, run the virtual London Marathon!
+I started my challenge on the 19th September 2020 and intend to complete the challenge on the 19th September 2021.
+Furthermore, alongside several running events, I plan to run the virtual London Marathon!
 So far, I have completed 56 half marathons and eaten more than my fair share of pasta!

 The next time you are about to pass up an opportunity because it makes you uncomfortable, remember that comfort is the enemy of progression!